EugeneGIS/AGDAbook/docs/05-RF_Cl.md

 The prediction capability of the implemented RF model can be evaluated by predicting the results over previously unseen data, that is the testing dataset.
 The *Area Under the "Receiver Operating Characteristic (ROC)" Curve* (**AUC**) represents the evaluation score used here as indicator of the goodness of the model in classifying areas more susceptible to landslides.
 ROC curve is a graphical technique based on the plot of the percentage of correct classification (the true positives rate) against the false positives rate (occurring when an outcome is incorrectly predicted as belonging to the class "1" when it actually belongs to the class "0"), evaluates for many thresholds.
-The AUC value lies between 0.5, denoting a bad classifier, and 1, denoting an excellent classifier, which, on the other hand, can in this case overfit.
+The AUC value lies between 0.5, denoting a bad classifier, and 1, denoting an excellent classifier, which, on the other hand, can indicate overfitting.

 ``` r